National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ### Google Drive {#sec-onboarding-tools-drive}

-During the onboarding process there is the option to request access to the N3C Data Enclave and there is a process to request access to participate in N3C Workstreams.
+During the onboarding process, there is the option to request access to the N3C Data Enclave and there is a process to request access to participate in N3C Workstreams.
 One of the options under workstreams is GSuites (Gmail) ID.
 N3C uses Google Drive and Google Groups for storage of communications, recordings, and email notifications.
 In order to ensure that you are receiving all relative N3C communications it is important to enter your Google ID when onboarding.